benbusby/farside/README.md

     particular service with the specified path
   - Ex: `/libreddit/r/popular` would navigate to `<libreddit instance URL>/r/popular`
+    - If the service provided is actually a URL to a "parent" service (i.e. "youtube.com" instead of "piped" or "invidious"), Farside will determine the correct frontend to use for the specified URL.
   - Note that a path is not required. `/libreddit` for example will still redirect the user to a working libreddit instance
 - `/_/:service/*glob`